|

 over plazas next to modern commercial complexes along stone paved streets.

-For a uniquely urban Andean experience, visit the capital city of Bogotá
+experience, visit the capital city of Bogotá at an elevation of

-at an elevation of 8,660 feet.
-Airfare to Colombia through Bogotá
+8,660 feet.
+Airfare to Colombia through Bogotá is also quite common.

-is also quite common.
-The city is rich with Colombian history and culture,
+The city is rich with Colombian history and culture, as well as posh nightclubs,

-as well as posh nightclubs, swanky restaurants and some unique boutiques.
+swanky restaurants and some unique boutiques.
+Make sure to visit the Museo

-Make sure to visit the Museo del Oro where spectacular gold and precious
+del Oro where spectacular gold and precious gem items from numerous Hispanic

-gem items from numerous Hispanic archeological sites have been preserved.
+archeological sites have been preserved.

 Cartagena is one of Colombia's